-Telegram Open Network (TON) is a cryptocurrency project announced by TechCrunch in late 2017 and later confirmed by Telegram in early 2018.
+Telegram Open Network (TON) was a cryptocurrency project announced by TechCrunch in late 2017 and later confirmed by Telegram in early 2018.

-It is a Proof of Stake cryptocurrency that targets 200 million Telegram chat application customers.
+It would have been a Proof of Stake cryptocurrency that targets 200 million Telegram chat application customers.

 It claims to employ infinite side chains and sharding to accommodate millions of transactions per second, in contrast with 7 TPS for Bitcoin and 15 TPS for Ethereum.
 This, they argue, would allow Telegram Open Network to compete with VISA and MasterCard, something Telegram claims Bitcoin can’t currently do.

 In May 2020, Telegram ended up cancelling the project for good.